wmarshall484/DSI_LECTURES_2/multi-armed-bandit/jack_bennetto/jb-multi-armed-bandit.md

 Consider two version of an ad on a website.

-Which produces a higher click-through rate?
+ * Which produces a higher click-through rate?

-Each visit follows a Bernoulli distribution.
+ * Each visit follows a Bernoulli distribution.

-Use Bayesian analysis to find probability distributions of effectiveness.
+ * Use Bayesian analysis to find probability distributions of effectiveness.

 # Binomial Distribution (likelihood)

-Likelihood of k successes out of n trials
+Likelihood of k successes out of n trials is

 $${n \choose k} p^k (1-p)^{n-k}$$

+where

-* $p$: conversion rate (between 0 and 1)
+* $p$ is the conversion rate (between 0 and 1),
-* $n$: number of visitors
+* $n$ is the number of visitors, and
-* $k$: number of conversions
+* $k$ is the number of conversions.

 # Beta Distribution